 Health issues related to nappies

-Using good-quality disposable nappies might also help if your baby has nappy rash, because disposable nappies are generally better at keeping babies’ bottoms drier.
+Using good-quality disposable nappies might also help if your baby has nappy rash, because disposable nappies are generally better at keeping babies’ bottoms dry.